Manorama filmography

-Gopishantha (26 May 1937 – 10 October 2015), better known by her stage name Manorama was a veteran Indian actress, playback singer and comedian who had appeared in more than 1500 films, 5,000 stage performances and several television series until 2015.
+Gopishantha (26 May 1937 – 10 October 2015), better known by her stage name Manorama, was an Indian actress, comedian and playback singer who had appeared in more than 1500 films, 5,000 stage performances and several television series until 2015.
 She entered the Guinness World Records for acting in more than 1000 films in 1985.
-By 2015, she had acted in total 780 films."
+By 2015, she had acted in over 1500 films."
 She was a recipient of the Kalaimamani award.
 In 2002, Government of India awarded manorama with Padma Shri for her contribution to the arts.
 National Film Award for Best Supporting Actress for her performance in film Pudhiya Padhai (1989) and Filmfare Lifetime Achievement Award – South (1995).